gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 In this guide, we'll walk through setting up a site with content management using [Prismic](https://prismic.io/).

 Prismic is a hosted, proprietary Headless CMS (SaaS) with a web app for creating and publishing content.
-It's suitable for marketers, editors and developers as it has both a "Writing Room" and a fully-fledged API & content backend.
-Besides the usual advantages of a SaaS CMS (hosting, security, updates) Prismic offers features like: custom type builder, scheduling and content versioning and multi-language support.
+It's suitable for marketers, editors, and developers as it has both a "Writing Room" and a fully-fledged API & content backend.
+Besides the usual advantages of a SaaS CMS (hosting, security, updates), Prismic offers features like custom type builder, scheduling and content versioning, and multi-language support.

-Moreover their [Content Slices](https://prismic.io/feature/dynamic-layout-content-components) feature enables you to build dynamic layouts by defining reusable custom components and placing them on your landing page, case studies or in your blog posts.
-Fortunately you can use those in Gatsby to realize features like PrismJS highlighting or using `gatsby-image`.
-The linked [starter](https://github.com/LekoArts/gatsby-starter-prismic) shows you how to do just that!
+Moreover, their [Content Slices](https://prismic.io/feature/dynamic-layout-content-components) feature enables you to build dynamic layouts by defining reusable custom components and placing them on your landing page, case studies, or in your blog posts.
+Fortunately, you can use those in Gatsby to realize features like PrismJS highlighting or using `gatsby-image`.
+[This starter](https://github.com/LekoArts/gatsby-starter-prismic) shows you how to do just that!

-In addition to the written instructions this guide also includes videos for the more complex steps.
+In addition to written instructions, this guide also includes videos for more complex steps.
 You can find all of them in a [YouTube playlist](https://www.youtube.com/playlist?list=PLB-cmN3u7PHJCG-phPyiydhHfiosyd0VC).

 _Note: This guide uses the Gatsby Hello World starter to provide a very basic understanding of how Prismic can work with your Gatsby site.
 If you'd like to start with a full blown template, check out [gatsby-starter-prismic](https://github.com/LekoArts/gatsby-starter-prismic).
 If you're not familiar with Prismic and its functionalities yet, we highly recommend to check out [Prismic's official documentation](https://prismic.io/docs) which also includes user guides and tutorials.
 This guide assumes that you have basic knowledge of Prismic & Gatsby (See [Gatsby's official tutorial](/tutorial))._